tdarnett/business-search/README.md

 4. `webhook-handler` is triggered by webhooks from Stripe whenever a payment intent was successful or failed.
 Upon a success, we will email the CSV to the customer.
 If any failure occurs, we will email an admin with the purchase information.

-The intention of this project is to help automate business development tasks for a friends company.
+The intention of this project is to help automate business development tasks for a friends company while experimenting with new software tools.